 This paper has demonstrated the inefficiency of using text based signalling in a narrow band network for narrow band services.
 The efficiency of 3G SIP/SDP signalling flows was shown to relate to the efficiency of ISDN signalling as 1:100.
 We brought out measurement results showing that SigComp without Huffman coding can only cut the length of a 3G SIP flow to one fourth at best.
-We did not bring out facts but pointed out the issue of the efficiency of SIP and SigComp relates to ISDN CPU and memory use as something in the order of 100:1 to 1000:1.
+We did not bring out facts but pointed out the issue of the efficiency in terms of processing power or memory usage.
+In our experience the combined efficiency of SIP and SigComp relates to ISDN CPU and memory use as something in the order of 100:1 to 1000:1.
 This paper explored the possibility of eliminating some of the information in 3G IMS SIP messages.
 We were able to show the sources of improvements in signalling efficiency by performing the optimisation step by step.
 We assumed that P-CSCF and UE always keep state for a session and redesigned the SIP session identification mechanism.
 The elimination of repeated lines and long parameter values in addition to the suggested protocol simplifications seem to give about the same gain as using SigComp without Huffman coding.